srl295/cldr/docs/ldml/tr35-keyboards.md

 > This attribute describes the behavior of the system while in a transform.
 When this attribute is present then don't show the values of the buffer as the user is typing a transform (this behavior can be seen on Windows or Linux platforms).

-By default (when this attribute is not present), show the values of the buffer as the user is typing a transform (this behavior can be seen on the Mac OS X platform).
+By default (when this attribute is not present), show the values of the buffer as the user is typing a transform (this behavior can be seen on the macOS platform).

 If this attribute is present, it must have a value of hide.